tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-_control_flow_and_randomness.md

   <figcaption>Randomised quarter-circle sketch.</figcaption>
 </figure>

 If you have ever played the strategy game [Trax](https://en.wikipedia.org/wiki/Trax_(game)), this pattern will look familiar.
-Another tile-based strategy game [Tantrix](https://en.wikipedia.org/wiki/Tantrix), uses a hexagonal adaption of a Truchet tile.
+Another tile-based strategy game, [Tantrix](https://en.wikipedia.org/wiki/Tantrix), uses a hexagonal adaption of a Truchet tile.

 Tiles are an exciting area to explore using Processing, and we'll look at other types in the lessons to come.